msainsburydale/NeuralBayesEstimators/README.md

 This repository contains the source code for reproducing the results in "Likelihood-Free Parameter Estimation with Neural Bayes Estimators" (Sainsbury-Dale, Zammit-Mangion, and Huser, 2022).
 An arXiv pre-print is available [here](https://arxiv.org/abs/2208.12942).

 The methodology described in the manuscript has been developed into a user-friendly and well-documented `Julia` package, [NeuralEstimators.jl](https://github.com/msainsburydale/NeuralEstimators.jl), with an accompanying [`R` interface](https://github.com/msainsburydale/NeuralEstimators).
+The code in this repository is made available primarily for reproducibility purposes, and we encourage readers seeking to implement neural Bayes estimators to explore the package `NeuralEstimators` and its documentation.

 ## Repository structure